ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-icon/readme.md

 ## Examples

-Example of a bare-bones icon component, the user is referencing the accessibility Ontario icon.
+Example of a bare-bones icon component, the user is referencing the Ontario Design System's accessibility icon.
 The default colour will display as black.

 ```html
 	<ontario-icon-accessibility></ontario-icon-accessibility>